 Yes, in an effort to respond to the nuanced and unique needs of professional students, CAE has identified specific point individuals for certain professional programs.
-For the School of Law, the CAE Disability Specialist is Addison Wightman.
-You can email Addison at firstname.lastname@example.org
+Student interested in discussing accommodations or their approved eligiblity with CAE should reach out to Kristen Acosta at firstname.lastname@example.org.

 Is there a deadline to request to use my accommodations each semester?